 - Corned beef: Deli-style corned beef worked just fine for this sandwich.
 I prefer a thicker cut and that is what I request at the deli.
 If you like a thinner cut, it works perfectly in this recipe as well!
 If corned beef is not your thing, I will have some variations you can try at the end of the recipe.

 - Marble Rye bread: I bought the marble rye bread from the bakery section at a local grocery store, and it was delicious!
+You can use whatever bread you have on hand.

 - Russian Dressing: As I stated at the beginning of this post, I made my own Russian dressing for the Reuben Sandwich, but you could use store-bought dressing as well.
+Or, don’t forget about Thousand Island dressing as an option.

 - Swiss cheese: Swiss cheese is generally used for a Reuben Sandwich because of its mild flavor.
 You may also try mozzarella or provolone cheese, two more mild-tasting kinds of cheese.